ISISNeutronMuon/ddf-lakehouse-prototype/infra/ansible/readme.md

 # Ansible Scripts

+The Ansible configuration here is used to deploy the Lakehouse platform.
+It has currently only been tested using the STFC cloud but in theory it will work with other cloud providers or Linux VMs.

 ## Setup Ansible

 It is recommended to use a virtual environment to set up Ansible but you can use